martinrist/reactive-with-rxjs-bacon/content.md

 --

-- Recall what happens with two subscribers, because `interval` is a _cold observable_, that restarts for each subscriber
+- Recall what happens with two subscribers, because `interval` is a _cold observable_, that restarts for each subscriber (<a href="examples/example14b-source-withTwoSubscribers-rxjs.js" target="_blank">Example 14b</a>)
 ```javascript
     const source = Rx.Observable.interval(1000);
     source.subscribe(e => console.log("Subscriber 1: " + e));